weituo12321/PREVALENT_R2R/README.md

 # PREVALENT_R2R
-Apply PREVALENT pretrained model on R2R task
+Apply PREVALENT pretrained model on R2R task.
+I am clearing the redundant code and classes.
+But you should still be able to run the code now.

 #### Requirements